Mauritius Hydrographic Service (MHS)

 Click here for Reporting Navigational Dangers / Changes observed at Sea by Mariners

-Click here to download the Merchant Shipping Notice 1 of 2019 on the use of appropriate Nautical Charts for Mauritius waters
+Click here to download the Merchant Shipping Notice 2 of 2022 on New Navigational Charts of Mauritius and its Outer Islands

 https://blueconomy.govmu.org/Pages/Departments/Shipping%20Division/Marine-notices.aspx